ericc06/P8-project/README.md

         RewriteCond %{HTTP_HOST} ^www\.domaine\.tld [NC]
         RewriteRule ^(.*)$ https://domaine.tld/$1 [R=301,L]

+You can also configure a real SSL certificate on your domain to avoid browser security warnings.

 6. For unit and functional tests, a dedicated database must be created.
 The ".env.test" file must be modified to connect this test database:

         DATABASE_URL=mysql://username:pwd@127.0.0.1:3306/test_db_name?serverVersion=5.7